allisonburtch/consultancy/FAQ.md

 ### Who is IRL Research Lab?

-IRL Research Lab was started by Allison Burtch (see <a href="#bio">bio</a> below).
+IRL Research Lab was started by Allison Burtch (see her <a href="#who-is-allison-burtch">bio</a> below).
 I have a wide network of brilliant and talented collaborators, and in the following year I plan to publish some research reports with colleagues.
 Please be in touch if you'd like to work together.

 ### How'd you get the [@irl](https://twitter.com/irl) twitter handle?